Salary transparency and flat hierarchy – how CEO transformed workplace

 The only difference with that company, though, was that it went a step further and has published its employee salaries online for everyone to see, not just colleagues, as part of a transparent ethos.

-Another workplace innovation Buffer has introduced is enabling staff to choose their own wages by using market assessments.
+Another workplace innovation Pod Group has introduced is enabling staff to choose their own wages by using market assessments.

 Charles adds: “We also say people can come to work whenever they like and choose their own hours.